semeniuking/unilime-test/README.md

 # unilime-test
 Hello!
-This si my test for a job ay unilime.
+This is my test for a job ay unilime.

 Hopefully you will be as satisfied as me with the resut (: